 Our system is monitored around the clock, using internal as well as external services.
 In case of a problem, we get a report in real time and are instantly ready to take care of any potential issues.

-Despite all that we do to protect your data, there are a few potential issues that we cannot control or prevent from our side: • Users from your account who share their login credentials with others may compromise your data. • Malware infections on the computers or devices that you use to access our service may compromise your data.
+Despite all that we do to protect your data, there are a few potential issues that we cannot control or prevent from our side:

 For these reasons we recommend that you limit the number of users who you grant access to your account and limit each user's permission level to only what is needed to perform their duties.
 Also, you should have rules in place that prohibit a user from sharing their credentials with others.
 If you suspect an account has been compromised, an administrator can remove that account or re-add it with new credentials.
 We also have a built-in user audit trail that allows an administrator to view actions taken by users when logged into the database.